wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.4.0 =
+* Added hooks to the plugin so the functionality and output can be extended by plugin or theme developers.

 = 2.3.3 =
 * Bug fix: internal server error (bad header) in score calculation AJAX call (thanks Josh and sindris for reporting the bug and giving me the information from the error log).